FRRouting/frr/doc/user/bgp.rst

    This is enabled by default for the traditional configuration and turned off by default for datacenter configuration.

+   When you enable/disable this option you MUST clear the session.

    When the incoming or outgoing filter is missing you will see "(Policy)" sign under ``show bgp summary``: